luxeengine/luxe-docs/docs/guide.md

     This may seem familiar, as there are many different varieties (and names) for this concept!
 The concept has been around for a very long time and are really common in games.

 ### Services
-Some systems exist at a lower level, powering everything.
+Some systems exist at a lower level, powering everything, and some exist outside the world at a higher level.

-We call these low level systems **a service API**.
+We call these systems **a service API**.

 These are systems that serve a general need beneath the other systems.
 For example, rendering (drawing things) is a system that acts as a service.
 It is used by higher level world systems to provide your game with drawing.
+The random number generator, is also a service API.

 ### Modules